pacs-course/pacs-examples/Examples/src/Constexpr/README.md

 programming, use of automatic type deduction and constexpr is able to operate with real and complex floating points, and resolves the computation statically if the arguments are constant expressions.

+#What do I learn here?#

+Some use of constexpr functions.
+Constexpr functions are implicitely inlined (thus they are defined in a header file) and have the property that the returned value can be computed directly at compile time if the arguments are constant expressions.
+There are limitations, well described on any C++ reference.
+And, remember, if the function is too complicated the compiler gives up trying to inline it, and it produces an ordinary function.

+*It makes sense to make constexpr short functions that you expect to be called a lot of time in your code.
+Otherwise, the gain is neglibible!*